 Quorum sensing is a bacterial cell-to-cell communication process where bacteria release signalling molecules (autoinducers) that, when accumulating to a certain concentration, trigger coordinated group behaviours like biofilm formation or virulence factor production.
 Intercellular or intra-species microbial communication occurs through the production and response to signal molecules, enabling cells to act collectively.
 Microbes can use volatile or diffusible small molecules named autoinducers to measure their own density.
 This implies that quorum sensing (QS) signals molecules, produced by one bacterial species, can also affect the behaviour of distant microbes within a plant community.
 Bacterial cell communication, mediated by QS, can affect a broad range of eukaryotic hosts’ life functions, including the recruitment of beneficial microbes.

 Silencing quorum sensing in selected microbial consortium can be a novel strategy for promoting beneficial plant-associated microbial traits [6].
 However, since QS affects the balance between cooperative and competitive behaviours within microbial communities, great efforts will be directed to better understand the complex ecological consequences in this multi-kingdom dialogue.
 It was recently described that plants can detect and respond to microbial quorum sensing molecules, specifically N-Acyl-Homoserine Lactones (AHLs).
-Oryza sativa roots can perceive these signals, which induce the expression of jasmonic acid-dependent genes leading to an enhanced resistance to pathogens.
+Oryza sativa roots can perceive these signals, which induce the expression of jasmonic acid-dependent genes leading to an enhanced resistance to pathogens reference.
 Other studies have shown that plant defensive barriers can discriminate between “friendly” and “foe” quorum sensing molecules and specifically respond to the presence of beneficial bacteria.

 3.1.
 Types of Quorum Sensing Molecules